Almost Famous (soundtrack)

-Almost Famous is a soundtrack album to the film of the same name, released in 2000.
+Almost Famous is the soundtrack album to the film of the same name, released in 2000.
 It was awarded the 2001 Grammy Award for Best Compilation Soundtrack Album for a Motion Picture, Television or Other Visual Media.

 In May 2021, UMe announced the reissue of the soundtrack as an expanded five CD/seven LP boxed set.
 It was the first time all of the music featured in the film was released in one set.